 redi-GO Latest Update

-Latest Update: Datsun redi-GO is now available with added features.
+Latest Update: Datsun redi-GO is now available with added safety features.
 Here is the full story.

-Datsun redi-GO Price and Variants: The Datsun redi-GO is priced from Rs 2.67 lakh to Rs 4.29 lakh (ex-showroom Delhi).
-It is available in five variants: D, A, T, T(O) and S. Datsun also offers the redi-GO Limited Edition, which is priced from Rs 3.58 lakh to Rs 3.85 lakh (ex-showroom Delhi).
-Read more about it here.
+Datsun redi-GO Price and Variants: The Datsun redi-GO is priced from Rs 2.8 lakh to Rs 4.37 lakh (ex-showroom Delhi).
+It is available in three variants: D, A and S.

 Datsun redi-GO Engine and Mileage: The Datsun redi-GO is offered with two petrol engines: a 0.8-litre unit good for 54PS/72Nm and a 1.0-litre unit with a max output of 68PS/91Nm.
 Both engines are available with a 5-speed manual transmission, while the 1.0-litre engine can be had with a 5-speed AMT as well.
 The Datsun redi-GO returns a claimed mileage of 22.7kmpl and 22.5kmpl for the 0.8-litre and 1.0-litre engines, respectively.

-Datsun redi-GO Features: The Datsun redi-GO offers a detailed driver display, which showcases instantaneous and average fuel efficiency, trip distance and distance-to-empty as well.
+Datsun redi-GO Features: The Datsun redi-GO offers a detailed driver display which showcases instantaneous and average fuel efficiency, trip distance and distance-to-empty.
 It packs a Bluetooth-enabled audio system that offers hands-free calling and music streaming, central locking, manual AC, LED daytime running lights and more.
-For safety, it gets only ABS with EBD as standard since the driver airbag is limited to the top-spec S variant only.

 Datsun redi-GO price list (Variants)